PerceptionRobotique/dualfisheye2equi/README.txt

 Run dualfisheye2equi
 0. Create a "media" directory next to the "build" directory
-1. Download examples of dualfisheye images in the media directory: https://mis.u-picardie.fr/~panoramis/Sequences/Sequence7-L1-0-9.zip (please see the PanoraMIS official website https://mis.u-picardie.fr/~panoramis for a much more dataset)
+1. Download examples of dualfisheye images in the media directory: https://mis.u-picardie.fr/~panoramis/Sequences/Sequence7-L1-0-9.zip (please see the PanoraMIS official website https://mis.u-picardie.fr/~panoramis for the full list of image sequences)
-1. run from the command line
+2. run from the command line
   ./dualfisheye2equi ../data/RicohThetaS_calib.xml ../media/ 0 9 1 ../media/maskFull.png ../media/poses.txt 1
 command line arguments are:
 * xmlFic the dualfisheye camera calibration xml file (the data directory stores an example of a dualfisheye camera xml file)